 Sonoma County: SoCoAlert – SoCoAlert is an emergency notification service that gives Sonoma County first responders the ability to notify residents and businesses by telephone, mobile phone, text message, email, and social media about geographically specific emergencies.
 For more information: https://sonomacounty.ca.gov/FES/Emergency-Management/SoCoAlert/

 Yolo County: Yolo County has a notification system to alert residents about emergencies and other important community news.
 The emergency notification system enables officials to provide essential information quickly when there is a threat to the health and safety of residents.
 The emergency notification system database currently includes all listed and unlisted landline telephone numbers that are serviced by AT&T and Verizon.
 If you would like to be contacted on your home phone, cellular phone, work phone, TTY device, email, or via instant messaging – you must register using the opt in portal.
 For more information (log in and sign-up): https://member.everbridge.net/index/453003085611271#/login

 Sources: All County Alert System information is taken from their webpages.

 Pacific Gas and Electric Public Safety Power Shutoff Notifications:

-All Californians need to take important steps to get ready before the 2019 wildfire season, such as creating an emergency kit and thorough emergency plan.
+All Californians need to take important steps to be prepared for the 2021 wildfire season, such as creating an emergency kit and thorough emergency plan.
 Learn more about what California’s largest energy companies are doing to address the threat of wildfire and to find information about how to prepare for a shutoff go to prepareforpowerdown.com.
 To sign up with PG&E and update your contact information go to: https://www.pge.com/en_US/residential/your-account/account-management/manage-your-account/alerts-and-notifications/update-your-contact-information.page or call 1-866-743-6589 during normal business hours.
 Source: PG&E Webpages.